Postal Survey Methodology

 Because elapsed days of mail are calculated with respect to the individual receiving processors end of ledger day, you cannot determine elapsed days by dividing the elapsed hours figure by 24.
 Elapsed days of mail are calculated from the time of mailing until the business day of deposit.

 The business day of deposit can be determined by using the date and time of receipt of an envelope and by applying the processing assumptions of a minimum of four hours processing and a maximum of three daily deposits.
-Each participant in the survey specifies the times at which deposits are to be made daily.
+Each participant in the survey specifies the latest mail pickup which is processed for same day.
+A deposit is generated four hours after this pickup to establish end-of-day.
+Two other availability schedule deadline times, which offer the corporate customer maximum benefit, constitute the remaining daily deposit times.
 The time and date of receipt dictates the next available deposit time, allowing for the minimum four hour processing assumption.
 For items deposited during the weekend, the business day of deposit is Monday.

 An availability schedule states the availability granted for an item drawn on a particular endpoint that is received by a particular time.
 Since the lockbox customer has no control over the deposit times for items received and processed, the availability schedule alone is inadequate for modeling purposes.
 The statistical measurement necessary for modeling requires that an availability schedule be used in conjunction with the distribution of lockbox items, known as the deposit pattern.
 This measurement is called "expected availability".